adamjryan/mingw-w64-delayload/README.md

 ````
 make ARCH=x86 clean all
 ````
-You will get mylib-x86.dll, myprog-x86.exe and myprogdl-x86.exe. myprogdl-x86.exe should delay-load mylib-x86.dll and myprog-x86.exe
+You will get mylib-x86.dll, myprog-x86.exe and myprogdl-x86.exe. myprogdl-x86.exe **should** delay-load mylib-x86.dll and myprog-x86.exe
-(existing just for reference) has a direct dependency on mylib-x86.dll instead.
-Both run fine.
+(existing just for reference) has a direct dependency on mylib-x86.dll instead. myprogdl-x86 crashes.